klaytn/kips/KIPs/kip-34.md

 #### KeyringContainer

-`KeyringContainer` is a class that contains SingleKeyring, MultipleKeyring, and RoleBasedKeyring instances based on the address. `KeyringContainer` must implement the `IWallet` interface, and manages SingleKeyring, MultipleKeyring, and RoleBasedKeyring instances inside.
+`KeyringContainer` is a class that can contain SingleKeyring, MultipleKeyring, and RoleBasedKeyring instances based on the address. `KeyringContainer` implements `IWallet`.

 ##### Variables